 At St. Norbert, you will choose one of two concentrations as you earn your Bachelor of Science degree in biology:

-• The biomedical sciences concentration prepares you for professional graduate programs in various medical and allied health fields, as well as other graduate programs in the biological sciences (e.g.: a masters of science or doctoral program.)
+• The biomedical sciences concentration prepares you for professional graduate programs in various medical and allied health fields, as well as other graduate programs in the biological sciences (e.g., a Master of Science or doctoral program.)

 You may also pursue a minor in biology to complement your major in fields like education, computer science, business administration, communication and media studies, and more.